 This is not the smartest thing to do, especially with the deep stubborn ones that think your skin is their home and refuse to be evicted!
 When you do finally manage to dig them out, you are left with an even uglier mark, a nasty hole the size of a crater.
 You will also hear this referred to as an ‘ice pick scar.’

-No, no and no!
-Please DO NOT do this, its an absolute crime against your skin!
-I have had to learn the hard way – hence the reason for me writing this post.
 As despicable as blackheads are, squeezing, popping, or picking them make your skin even worse (Read more: What Happens To Blackheads If Your Leave Them?).

 Blackheads are like shopping bags containing nasty surprises that sit underneath the skin.
 These bags contain bacteria, oil, and inflammation.
 Anytime you squeeze a blackhead, you release all this gunk into the skin and make your skin even more terrible to look at!
 Squeezing can also cause infection and cause skin discoloration around the area which is even harder to get rid of than blackheads!